It’s a brand new year, but there’s still time left to reflect on 2021.

 I categorize our passive income into 3 main sources that are largely represented in my passive income pyramid.
 For this report, I ignore the bottom section, “career/job” – that’s not passive at all.
 (I do have some income in that area, but that’s not the focus of this report.)
 I combine dog-sitting and blogging into one section of “somewhat active” income.
 They are a little passive because I can make money even when I’m not immediately tending to them.
 For example, I’m writing this while boarding 2 dogs right now.
-I leave real estate and investment income as their own separate main sources of very passive income.
+I leave real estate and investment income as their separate main sources of very passive income.
 This way if you want to only count that you can do that.

 1. Blogging + Dog Sitting Income